RobertKilkenny/Course-Tracker/README.md

 # Notes

 As the license says, feel free to use this repository to create your own Course Tracker (once it is working of course!).
 I would perfer if you credited me if you do alter it, especially if it is for a personal project!!
 Feel free to message me here if you have questions on how this works.

+To get started, just make a virtual environment (using `python -m venv env`)and then install all the packages using